How to use boost::property_tree to load and write JSON

 }

-In the case the values arent string, we can just call fruit.second.get_value<T>() in place of fruit.second.data().
+In the case the values aren’t strings, we can just call fruit.second.get_value<T>() in place of fruit.second.data().

 Deeper : matrices

-There is nothing now to enable reading of matrices, but it’s a good way to check that you anderstood the reading of list.
-But enought talking, let’s have a look at the code.
+There is nothing new to enable reading of matrices, but it’s a good way to check that you understood the reading of lists.
+But enough talking, let’s have a look at the code.

 int matrix[3][3];